passcod/nompose/SPEC.md

 the character encoding used by the file.
 Parsers SHOULD support Unicode, and MAY support more encodings.

+A field which is not present in an s-list is said to be _nil_.

+When an s-list has all of its fields _nil_, it is said to be a _nil s-list_.

 > **Non-normative commentary**
 >
 > Termpose was designed by inspiration from s-expressions, but is not strictly